Grumbel/ipy/README.md

     foo = <function foo at 0x7fba6f30c598>
     >>>

-And is able to load multiple scripts into the console:
+It is also able to load multiple scripts into the console at once:

     $ ipy hello_world.py  hello_world2.py